Be alert for real estate and settlement agent impersonators

 How to protect yourself when buying or selling a property

-- Call the sender to confirm the authenticity of the request and the account details, using previously known contact numbers or independently find out with an internet search or go to their website for contact information.
+- Call the sender to confirm the authenticity of the request and the account details, using previously known contact numbers or independently find out with an internet search or go to their official website for contact information;

-- If possible and if a large amount of money is involved, go to the trader’s store or office to personally verify the details before completing the transfer or hand over a bank cheque.
+- If possible and especially if a large amount of money is involved, go to the trader’s store or office to personally verify the details before making payment;

 Steps real estate and settlement agents can take to manage the risk